The fecal occult blood test (FOBT) is a lab test used to check stool samples for hidden (occult) blood.

 For about three days before the test, your doctor may ask you to avoid:

 - Certain fruits and vegetables, including broccoli and turnips

 - Vitamin C supplements

-- Pain relievers, such as aspirin, ibuprofen (Advil, Motrin, others)
+- Pain relievers, such as aspirin and ibuprofen (Advil, Motrin IB, others)

 There are several types of fecal occult blood tests, each with a different approach to collecting and testing stool.
 They include:

 Immunochemical testing is newer than gFOBT.
-It doesn't require any dietary restrictions before sample collection and testing can often be performed on a random stool sample.
-Immunochemical testing is also more sensitive than gFOBT.
+It doesn't require any dietary restrictions before sample collection, and testing can often be performed on a random stool sample.
+Immunochemical testing is also more sensitive than is gFOBT.

-For accurate results, it's important to return the samples promptly.
+For accurate results, follow the instructions and return the samples promptly.

 Your doctor will review the results of the fecal occult blood test and then share the results with you.